Holy Family Catholic Church

 Holy Family Catholic Church is the oldest Catholic church in the United States, having been established by Canadian missionaries in 1699.
 This historic log cabin church was constructed in 1799, and is designated as a National Historic Landmark.
 It is also the oldest church located west of the Allegheny Mountains.

+The Log Church does have tours from Memorial Weekend to the middle of August and weekends to Labor Day.
 It is open from 10:00am to 3:00pm every day not including Sunday.
 A museum was added in the fall of 2014, and visitors can tour it at no cost.2